PoinRec/WCTE_Production/README.md

 Scripts that starts without a number in their name is not used for direct runs, they are called and used in other scripts that starts with a number, so you should never run them on your own.

+### More Events
+If you want to run on more events, you can modify `00_create_mac_files.sh` But all time limits in `.pbs` file is based on 1k events per job, so you may need to adjust it based on your real number of events.

 ## Usage
 ### `.sh` Script